-Since its inception in 2003, the Save Our Seas Foundation (SOSF) has distributed over US$35-million in support to more than 300 projects on 60 marine species in over 50 countries, creating a community of more than 300 scientists, conservationists, students and educators who share its common objective.
+Since its inception in 2003, the Save Our Seas Foundation (SOSF) has supported to more than 340 projects on 144 marine species in over 75 countries, creating a community of more than 300 scientists, conservationists, students and educators who share its common objective.
 These project leaders have worked closely with fishing industries, businesses, divers and the public to enact positive change and raise awareness within communities.

 The most important tool for successful conservation is knowledge.
 Scientific information is one of several important factors in environmental policy-making.
 The Save Our Seas Foundation is therefore proud to have supported numerous projects that have helped fill the gaps in our knowledge about sharks and rays, contributing to a better understanding of their conservation needs.
 Collectively, SOSF projects produce between 30 and 40 peer-reviewed scientific publications each year.